bigginlab/OxCompBio/setup.md

-# Setup instructions for the Oxford Computational Biochemistry course
+# Main setup instructions for the Oxford Computational Biochemistry course

 The Oxford Computational Biochemistry course contains 4 self-contained tutorials which each have different software installation requirements.
-These instructions can be found in the respective folder's `setup.md`.
+These instructions can be found in the respective tutorial's folder.
 Here we provide some basic instructions on the base setup requirements common to these tutorials and how to obtain a local copy of the materials.

+In order to ensure that you have everything ready in advance of the workshop, we ask that you follow these setup instructions before attending each tutorial.
+Q&A sessions will be setup on the two days preceeding the course to help you with any issues you might encounter during the setup process.

 ## 1. [Anaconda]